-🖹 Problems 🔀
+R Problems 🔀

 1 error, 0 warnings, 0 infos

 Description Resource Path

-a 🟣 Errors (1 item)
+🔺 🏣 Errors (1 item)

 Q Task.numPriorities (38) can't be greater than the number of bits in an integer (32) mutex.cfg Task_M

-The Outline view shows an performance of the properties that are incorrectly set.
+The Outline view shows an performance for which problems were detected.
+If you select such a module, the Properties view shows a red X icon next to the properties that are incorrectly set.